-A crucial point to notice from \cref{eq:new-boundary-condition} is that, in the new frame, the degrees of freedom for the transmon and the Kitaev chains have been combined to form a degree of freedom which is a hybrid of both systems.
+We notice in \cref{eq:new-boundary-condition} that, in the new frame, the degrees of freedom for the transmon and the Kitaev chains have been combined to form a degree of freedom which is a hybrid of both systems.
 This shows that, although one may hope to treat the Kitaev chain junction as an element separate from the transmon, to extend the Hilbert space of the transmon in this case, it is necessary to treat them as a hybrid system.
-This fact is well-appreciated in the topological-transmon hybrid literature \cite{ginossar_microwave_2014, hassler_top-transmon_2011, fu_electron_2010, keselman_spectral_2019} and it is interesting to see it manifest in this perspective.
+This fact is well-appreciated in the topological-transmon hybrid literature \cite{ginossar_microwave_2014, hassler_top-transmon_2011, fu_electron_2010, keselman_spectral_2019} and we see that is also manifests in this alternative perspective.